Tech Support Requests

 Some quick facts about the technology program in the District:

-- Every classroom in the District has been provided with an integrated LCD projector, document camera and audio system.
+- Every classroom in the District has been provided with a flat panel display, iPad and Front Row audio system.

 - Technical support is provided by a District-wide Technology Coordinator and Technology Aides at each school site, who also assist teachers with lesson planning and with classroom projects.

-- Not counting staff computers, there are over 750 computers and mobile devices used for classroom instruction at the District's two schools, in a mix of 130 Apple iMacs, 80 MacBooks, 200 iPads and 360 Chromebooks.
+- Not counting staff computers, there are over 1,300 computers and mobile devices used for classroom instruction at the District's two schools, in a mix of Apple iMacs, MacBooks, iPads, and Chromebooks.

-- In the 2014-2015 school year, Kentfield School District provided students access to 3D printers, a laser cutter, and electronics tools in enrichment and core classes.
+- Starting in the 2014-2015 school year, Kentfield School District provided students access to 3D printers, a laser cutter, and electronics tools in enrichment and core classes.

 - Information literacy skills are introduced to students at each grade level with instruction coordinated between library and classroom teachers.